 - 1. Application This Complete Streets Policy applies to the following: - a.
 All MARC planning activities that involve public rights-of-way, including the metropolitan transportation plan. - b.
-Any activities conducted by MARC to program federal funds for projects in the Transportation Improvement Program. - c.
-Any projects included in the Transportation Improvement Program that do not utilize federal funds allocated to the Kansas City region and administered by MARC. - d.
+Any non-exempt projects included in the Transportation Improvement Program that use federal funds. - c.
 This policy does not supersede any federal, state or local law or regulation.